JuliaEsteve/statcomp/README.md

   - Switch back to the my-notes branch.

-  - Go to Branch -> Merge into current branch and select main (or Branch -> Update from main)
+  - Go to Branch -> Update from main (or Branch -> Merge into current branch and select main

   - Resolve any conflicts that may arise (GitHub Desktop will guide you through this process)